wwqrd/wwqrd.github.io/content/blog/accessing-self-hosted-services-with-catchall-domain.md

 address=/.home.arpa/100.64.0.0/10/100.66.66.66  # VPN ip for node
 ```

-Now I can let networking magic ✨ route my traffic to the most appropriate IP, so long as we use the pihole as our DNS server.
+Now I can let networking magic ✨ route my traffic to the most appropriate IP, so long as we use the pihole as our DNS server, but
+I don't want to use that for the rest of my traffic when I'm on the VPN, because it'll add a slow round trip to all my DNS queries.

 #### Split DNS with Tailscale 🛡️

-Tailscale makes this easy with its **split DNS** feature.
-This allows you to delegate DNS resolution for a specific TLD (`home.arpa`).
+Tailscale makes this easy to fix with its **split DNS** feature.
+This allows you to delegate DNS resolution for a specific TLD (`home.arpa`), everything else can go to your regular server.
 To set it up:

 1. Open the Tailscale admin panel.
 2. Go to the **DNS** section.